How to Check if Your Nintendo Switch is Moddable

 Can My Nintendo Switch Be Modded?

 Not all Nintendo Switch consoles can be modded.
 The mod, or hack, depends on a specific vulnerability to a piece of software called Fusée Gelée.
-When the vulnerability was discovered, it was disclosed to Nintendo, who fixed it for later console releases.
-If your device hasn’t been patched, then it can be modded.
+When the vulnerability got discovered, someone disclosed it to Nintendo, who fixed it for later console releases.
+If you own an unpatched device, it can be modded.
 Otherwise, there’s no way to mod your console.

 There are several ways to check if your device has been patched or not.
 The simplest method involves comparing the serial number listings of patched and unpatched Nintendo Switch consoles.